Competition Winners…Where are they now?

 Many of the Palm Springs Opera Guild Vocal Competition First Place winners are enjoying exciting careers.
 We’ve been tracking their careers and are pleased to present the following update:

-2016 Egyptian-born, New Zealand soprano Amina Edris is a first-year San Francisco Opera Adler Fellow who made her company debut as Frasquita in Carmen.
+2016 Soprano Amina Edris is a San Francisco Opera Adler Fellow who made her company debut as Frasquita in Carmen.
 She was a participant of the 2015 Merola Opera Program.
 Roles in her repertory include Norina (Don Pasquale) Susanna (Le Nozze di Figaro), Serpina (La Serva Padrona), Adina (L’Elisir d’Amore), and Gilda (Rigoletto).
 Ms. Edris is a winner of the prestigious Sydney Eisteddfod McDonald’s Operatic Aria Competition and the Deborah Reidel award in the Joan Sutherland and Richard Bonynge Bel Canto Award Competition 2013, as well as the Western Regional Special Encouragement Award in the 2014 Metropolitan Opera National Council Auditions.
 Ms. Edris holds a Bachelor of Music from University of Canterbury, a Master of Music from Wales International Academy of Voice, and a post-graduate diploma from the San Francisco Conservatory of Music.
-Her upcoming engagements include Tina in Jonathan Dove’s Flight with Opera Parallèle.
+Her upcoming engagements include the Guild’s Opera in the Park on April 9 in downtown Palm Springs and performing the role of Tina in Jonathan Dove’s Flight with Opera Parallèle.

 2015 Baritone Alex DeSocio earned his Bachelors of Music degree in Vocal Performance from Northwestern University and his Masters from the University of Maryland with the Maryland Opera Studio.
 He is a former resident artist with Pittsburgh Opera and Opera Colorado.
 In addition Mr. DeSocio is a two-time alumnus of the Merola Opera Program.
 He was a finalist with Houston Grand Opera’s Eleanor McCollum Competition and a semi-finalist in the Metropolitan Opera National Council Auditions.
 Mr. DeSocio performed the role of Malatesta in Don Pasquale with the Merola Opera Program in 2015 as well as appearing in the Merola Grand Finale at the War Memorial Opera House in San Francisco.
 Last year he sang the role of Ramiro in L’heure espagnole with Opera Memphis, was in the Met semi-finals and won the Opera Birmingham Competition, taking First Place and Audience Choice Award.
 This season he performs with Fort Worth Opera.